 To inform their choices, individuals often rely on observations of other people’s behavior.
 Situations in which individuals react to an environment consisting of other individuals who are reacting likewise give rise to complex dynamics and hard-to-predict collective outcomes.
-I like to study such phenomena of social influence and diffusion in cultural markets because they lack almost entirely any objective standards of valuation.
+I like to study such phenomena of peer influence and diffusion in cultural markets because they lack almost entirely any objective standards of valuation.
 Against the notion of “mad crowds,” I am also interested in “crowd wisdom”—the advantages of groups over individuals in decision-making.

 “Product Success in Cultural Markets: The Mediating Role of Familiarity, Peers, and Experts.”
 Poetics 51:17-36.